Streamlined Ocean Liner

 The Streamlined Ocean Liner was a design by Norman Bel Geddes for a streamlined steam-powered ocean liner.
 The shape was compared by Pathé to that of a porpoise, blunt at the front and tapered at the rear.
 It first appeared in Geddes' 1932 book Horizons and an outline patent was filed in 1933 with a detailed patent following in 1934.
-An offer was made for the rights to the design in the late 1930s, which Geddes refused, as he still hoped to sell it to an American shipbuilder, but the ship was never built.
+An offer was made for the rights to the design in the late 1930s, which Geddes refused.
+He still hoped to sell it to an American shipbuilder, but the ship was never built.

 Background

 Norman Bel Geddes was one of the first industrial designers in the United States.
 He was one of the pioneers of streamlining in design, producing ambitious and futuristic projects in the 1930s for vehicles, flying cars, aircraft, and consumer goods, only some of which were realized.

 Design

 The liner was designed by Norman Bel Geddes and his staff as an "office exercise", an ambitious or unusual project of the type that Geddes was in the habit of giving to his staff in the gaps between client commissions.
 It would have been 1088 ft long with a displacement of 70,000 tons and accommodated 2,000 first-class passengers and 900 crew.
 Its streamlined form was intended to reduce the effect of wind resistance and improve speed by an estimated 14 percent.
 The streamlining was created by the cigar shape of the ship, which hid the oval smoke stacks inside the superstructure along with all the other external features of the ship such as lifeboats, walkways, and sundecks.
 Behind the rear smoke stack were two small aircraft that would normally be hidden.
 In good weather, parts of the outer skin, which was part transparent, could be slid back to expose recreation areas or, in the event of an emergency, launch the 24 lifeboats.

 The only protruding part of the design was the navigator's bridge which was swept back like a monoplane wing in order to reduce wind resistance.

 The design first appeared in Geddes' 1932 book Horizons, and in exterior form only in a 1933 patent simply described as "boat" without interior plans or a detailed accompanying text.
 Geddes also filed a patent in 1933 relating to boat-launching and stowing gear.
 In 1934 he filed a more detailed patent referring to the earlier two and giving three dense pages of explanatory text.

 Also featured in Horizons was a 1932 design for a giant aircraft known as Airliner Number 4 that Geddes saw as a replacement for the ocean liner and which he hoped would cut the travel time from America to England to 42 hours from the four and a half days taken by an ocean liner.